mikepk/pybald/docs/getting_started.rst

 * Static content: images, css, javascript

-The heart of a PyBald application is the *WSGI pipeline*.
-The pipeline is defined in the file ``./wsgi-scripts/myapp.wsgi``.
-The WSGI pipeline is how your webserver will communicate with your application. `myapp.wsgi` can be used to connect to Apache, or it can be run directly which invokes the paste.httpserver from the command line.
+The heart of a Pybald application is the *WSGI pipeline*.
+The pipeline is defined in the file ``./wsgi/myapp.py``.
+The WSGI pipeline is how your webserver will communicate with your application. `myapp.py` can be used to connect to Apache, or it can be run directly which invokes the paste.httpserver from the command line.

 .. code-block:: python

-  import site
-  site.addsitedir(project_path)
-  site.addsitedir(pybald_path)

-  import project
-  from pybald.core.Router import Router

-  # create and load the url router
-  url_route = Router()
-  project.set_routes(url_route.map)
-  url_route.load()

-  # this is for apache or nginex
+    # The main application pipeline
+    # Include all WSGI middleware here.
+The order of
+    # web transaction will flow from the bottom of this list
+    # to the top, and then back out.
+The pybald Router
+    # should usually be the first item listed.
-  # mod_wsgi calls 'application'
+    # ----------------------------------
+    app = Router(routes=my_project.app.urls.map)
+    # app = UserManager(app, user_class=User)
+    # app = SessionManager(app, session_class=Session)
+    # app = ErrorMiddleware(app, error_controller=None)
-  application = url_route
+    app = DbMiddleware(app)
+    # ----------------------------------
+    #    ↑↑↑                  ↓↓↓
+    #    ↑↑↑                  ↓↓↓
+    #   Request              Response